hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 Since Wednesday, I have been diving deep into the intricate world of fermentation from a complete other direction.
 I stepped outside my comfort zone and had a look at this whole fermentation shenanigan from the point of view of biochemistry.

 Here are the things I've learned. <span class="subtle">(Disclaimer: I am mostly quoting Wikipedia as that's where my fermentation rabbit hole started.
-Please get back to me if I wrote anything wrong-I-don't-really-know-what-I'm-talking-about.)</span>
+Please <a href="/about#contact">get back to me</a> if I wrote anything wrong-I-don't-really-know-what-I'm-talking-about.)</span>

 ---